About this Property

 - Cottage

 Welcome to Fripp Island, a gated resort community.
 This comfortable beach bungalow is an escape to make memories with family & friends.
 Tour the island with the included electric golf cart or rent a bicycle.
-Appreciate morning coffee on the deck, bask on the beach, and laugh beside the fire pit.
+Savor morning coffee on the deck, bask on the beach, and laugh beside the fire pit.
 Relaxation and adventure await!

 1) Queen bed w/ Intelligent TV